RoyGriffiths/financial-grid/README.md

 ## Functionality

-As per the instructions, the grid does the following:

 1. **Ability to sort each of the columns by clicking the column header:**
    - For the "Asset Class" column: Sorts in the order of "Commodities, "Equities", then "Credit" when sorting in ascending order.
    - For the "Price" column: Able to sort both ascending and descending size order.